Mahjong school

 A mahjong school is a licensed venue in Hong Kong where people over the age of 18 can play mahjong.

-Since 1871 privately run gambling businesses have been banned in Hong Kong; however mahjong-hosting venues have been tolerated by the Hong Kong government.
-After World War II the government has required such venues to obtain Mahjong/Tin Kau Licences with the constraint that such businesses must be known, in Legal English, as Mahjong Schools - a white lie to get around the ban on privately run gambling businesses.
-Although technically "schools", these Mahjong/Tin Kau Licences are issued by Television and Entertainment Licensing Authority.
+Since 1871, privately run gambling businesses have been banned in Hong Kong; however, mahjong-hosting venues have been tolerated by the Hong Kong government.
+After World War II, the government has required such venues to obtain Mahjong/Tin Kau Licences with the constraint that such businesses must be known, in Legal English, as Mahjong Schools—a white lie to get around the ban on privately run gambling businesses.
+Although technically "schools", these Mahjong/Tin Kau Licences are issued by the Television and Entertainment Licensing Authority.

-As of 2009 there are licensed mahjong schools in Hong Kong, mostly in densely populated areas such as Mong Kok, Yau Ma Tei, Wan Chai and Sham Shui Po.
+As of 2009, there were licensed mahjong schools in Hong Kong, mostly in densely populated areas, such as Mong Kok, Yau Ma Tei, Wan Chai and Sham Shui Po.

 Rules

 If a player plays mahjong in a mahjong school, he has to pay a portion of his gain if he wins a game.
 This is the main source of income of a mahjong school.
 To attract players, mahjong schools provide free drinks, free food, and sometimes lucky money.
 In addition to resident umpires, modern mahjong schools also have closed-circuit television installed to deter cheating and theft.

 There are only 0 fan hand and 1 fan hand.
 Higher score hands are counted as 1 fan.
 Hence the pace of a game is quite fast as the players do not spend time on getting high scores.